What Are Distributed Teams And How to Manage Them Remotely?

 “Team Trello is headquartered in New York City and distributed all over the world.
 We embrace a remote-working culture that has helped us to build an amazing product that fits the needs of modern knowledge workers, super-organized parents, and efficient project planners alike.”

-Zapier, an API integration tool, have operated as a fully-distributed team almost since they started, and decided to stay that way.
-When they were only at 5 people, spread across 3 different cities, still with no office, they realised a few things:
+Zapier, an API integration tool, has operated as a fully-distributed workforce almost since they started, and decided to stay that way.
+When they were only at 5 people, spread across 3 different cities, still with no office, they realized a few things: